miner/herbert/README.md

 essence of the data format but it's hard to capture the full scope of possibilities with only a few examples.

-*Herbert* is designed to describe the format of the **edn** data, and provides a convenient way to turn those data format descriptions into Clojure predicates that can be used for conformance testing.
-A *Herbert* expression is useful in an assertion or pre-condition.
-It also provides a convenient notation for documenting data structures.
+*Herbert* is designed to describe the format of the **edn** data.
+It provides a convenient way to turn those data format descriptions into Clojure predicates which can be used for conformance testing.
+A *Herbert* expression can be useful in an assertion or pre-condition.  *Herbert* also provides a convenient notation for documenting **edn** data structures.

 ## Leiningen

 Add the dependency to your project.clj:

-    [com.velisco/herbert "0.0.0"]
+    [com.velisco/herbert "0.1.0"]

 In your source: